 A logical way to combat mitochondrial dysfunction is to correct the bioenergetic alterations seen at the cellular level.
 Qi-invigoration is also able to improve mitochondrial bioenergetics.
 Logically, therefore, Qi-invigoration can prevent mitochondrial diseases.

 In many cases this may not be an overt nutrient deficiency, but rather a ‘distortion’ in the body’s electromagnetic template.
-This can result in poor uptake, assimilation or utilisation of a nutrient.
+This can result in poor bioavailability, absorption and stability of a nutrient.

 A combination of kinesiology, nutrition and lifestyle modulation can significantly reduce the fatigue and other symptoms associated with chronic conditions and naturally restore mitochondrial function, even in cases of long-term chronic fatigue.